percona/everest-doc/docs/manage_users.md

     Since JWT authentication is stateless, it is currently impossible to explicitly revoke specific tokens.
 Therefore, even a deleted user may continue to request the API as long as they have a valid token.

-Everest uses the RSA algorithm to sign in and verify JWT.
-The RSA keys used in  the backend are automatically generated upon installation and stored in the `everest-jwt` Secret in the `everest-system` namespace.
+The Everest API uses the RSA algorithm to sign and verify the JWT.
+The RSA key pair used for this is automatically generated upon installation and stored in the `everest-jwt` Secret in the `everest-system` namespace.

         apiVersion: v1
         data: